Cactooz/Cactooz/README.md

 ### Hello there 👋

-I'm Hugo, a Swedish High-School student.
+I'm Hugo, a Swedish University student in Computer Sience.

 aka Cactooz or TheCactusMonkey